-First, a correlation analysis was done to look at the consensus between the factors of support ('social support'; 'teacher support'; 'family support'; 'connectedness with parents').
-Social support was the least correlated factor, solely teacher support was positively related with social support.
+First, a correlation analysis was done to look at the consensus between the support factors ('social support'; 'teacher support'; 'family support'; 'relationship with parents'; 'present present contact with parents').
+Social support was the least correlated factor, only teacher support and relationship with parents were positively related with social support.
 All other support variables were positively correlated with each other.
-Though, a negative relationship existed for teacher support with family support and connectedness with parents.
+Though, negative relationship existed for teacher support with family support, relationship with parents and present contact with parents.
 The results are shown in Table 7.